trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/10-libfuzzer/index.md

 If you are fuzzing C projects that produce static libraries, you can follow this recipe:

-1. Read the `INSTALL` file in the project’s codebase (or other appropriate documentation) and find out how to create a static library.
+1. Read the `INSTALL` file in the project's codebase (or other appropriate documentation) and find out how to create a static library.
 2. Set the compiler to Clang, and pass additional flags to the compiler during compilation.
 3. Build the static library and pass the flag `-fsanitize=fuzzer-no-link` to the C compiler, which enables fuzzing-related instrumentations without linking in the fuzzing engine.
 The runtime, which includes the `main` symbol, is linked later when using the `-fsanitize=fuzzer` flag.
 The build step will create a static library, which we will refer to as `$static_library`.
 Additionally, pass the flag `-fsanitize=address` to enable ASan and detect memory corruption.
 4. Find the compiled static library from step 3 and call: `clang++ -fsanitize=fuzzer -fsanitize=address $static_library harness.cc -o fuzz`.
 5. You can start fuzzing by calling `./fuzz`.

-Let’s go through these instructions for the well-known libpng library.
+Let's go through these instructions for the well-known libpng library.
 First, we get the source code:

 ```shell